-*NEW* six en suite rooms now available for £35 per night with bedding included (not towels) or our larger deluxe en suite rooms for £40 including bedding and towel.
+*NEW* six en suite rooms now available for £35 per night with bedding included (or our larger deluxe en suite rooms for £40)

 Bed and Breakfast / Hotels: A range of good B&B’s and guest houses are available in the nearby area.
 If you are looking for something more comfortable the closest hotels are the Red Lion in Redbourne, the George in Kirton Lindsey plus various options in the market town of Brigg.